Beautiful Boy (Darling Boy)

 "Beautiful Boy (Darling Boy)" is a song written and performed by John Lennon.
-It was released on the 1980 album Double Fantasy, the last album by Lennon and Ono released before his death.
+It was released on the 1980 album Double Fantasy, the last album by Lennon and Ono released before his murder.

 Paul McCartney has stated this is one of his favourite songs composed by Lennon, and when he appeared on Desert Island Discs in 1982 included it as his favourite in his selection, as did Yoko Ono as the only John Lennon song in 2007.

-It was used as the B-side of "Happy Xmas (War Is Over)" to promote the compilation album The John Lennon Collection in November 1982.
+Originally, the song was released as the B-side of the third and final single from Double Fantasy, "Watching the Wheels", in March 1981, on its US reissue.
+Subsequently, it was used as the B-side of "Happy Xmas (War Is Over)" to promote the compilation album The John Lennon Collection in November 1982.

 Lyrics

-The song was for Lennon's son, Sean, his only child with Yoko Ono.
-It begins with John comforting his son from what is presumably a nightmare and develops into John passionately describing the love he has for his son and the joy Sean gave him.

-At the end of the song, John Lennon whispers, "Good night, Sean.
-See you in the morning.
-Bright and early."
+Written for Lennon's son, Sean, the song tenderly opens with Lennon soothing Sean after what seems to be a bad dream, and then transitions to encouraging prayer, a positive perspective, and expressing his delight in watching Sean grow.

 The lyrics of "Beautiful Boy (Darling Boy)" contain the famous Allen Saunders 1957 Reader's Digest quote "Life is what happens to you while you're busy making other plans".

+The song was used in the 2014 animated movie Mr. Peabody and Sherman in a montage where Mr. Peabody (voice of Ty Burrell) recalls the day he met and adopted Sherman (voice of Max Charles).